Type Iax supernovae as a source of iron-rich silicate dust: Background

-\cite{Foley2013, Li2001} estimate that Type Iax SNe have a 30\% occurrence rate as compared to Type Ia in a selected sample space.
+\cite{Foley2013, Li2001} estimate that Type Iax SNe have a 30\% occurrence rate as compared to Type Ia in a selected sample space,which is further constrained to $\sim$5\% by \cite{Dimitriadis2025} using Zwicky Transient Facility SN Ia Data.
 There are around 5--10 Type Iax SNe classified detections per year.
 Type Iax SNe are estimated to originate from a single degenerate channel.
 In a Type Ia single degenerate channel explosion, a deflagration subsonic wave originates within the WD core, which pre-expands in the WD, and spontaneously the subsonic wave converts into a supersonic wave and explode \citep{ Woosley_1986, Hoeflich_1995, Ropke_2007, Ropke_2007b, Seithenzahl_2013}.
 This is known as the Delayed-Detonation model, the detonation burns down the WD constituents to \Ni, and the pre-expansion due to the deflagration wave quenches the burning, so that we are left with some intermediate-mass elements (IMEs) and iron-group elements (IGEs) like Si and Mg.
 This model resembles the observed abundances and high \Ni~ content of Type Ia SN ejecta.
-In Type Iax SNe, the lower ejecta velocity, low \Ni~ content, and no secondary maximum in the infra-red light curve, which suggests well-mixed ejecta, can be explained by a pure deflagration model \citep{Liu2015, Barna_2018, Zang2019, Gamezo_2003, Garcia_2005, Ropke_2006a, Jordan_2012a, Ma_2013, Long_2014, Fink_2014, Lach_2022a}.
+In Type Iax SNe, the lower ejecta velocity, low \Ni~ content, and no secondary maximum in the infra-red light curve, which suggests well-mixed ejecta, can be explained by a pure deflagration model \citep{Liu2015, Barna_2018, Zang2019, Gamezo_2003, Garcia_2005, Ropke_2006a, Jordan_2012a, Ma_2013, Long_2014, Fink_2014, Lach_2022a, kwok_2025}.
 In the pure deflagration model, the subsonic deflagration wave never goes into the supersonic phase, and depending upon its energy, it ejects some of the outer parts of the WD, which also explains the wide range in peak absolute brightness of Type Iax SN.
-Deflagration quenches the nuclear burning of C/O WD, which leaves us with less \Ni \ content with well-mixed high abundances of C, O, and other IME like Mg, Si and S.
+Deflagration quenches the nuclear burning of C/O WD, which leaves us with less \Ni \ content with well-mixed high abundances of C, O, and other IME like Mg, Si and S. The centrally peaked emission lines detected by \texttt{JWST} in early nebular spectra of Type Iax SN 2024pxl and SN 2024vjm, also indicate the mixing of metals among all the radial layers \citep{kwok_2025}.

 Cosmic dust is made of clusters of different sizes of diverse chemical nature.
 Dust formation requires moderately high temperatures, in the range of 1000--2000~K, and high gas density with abundances of the refractory elements \citep{sarangi2018book}.
 Core-collapse SNe, outflows from AGB stars, mass ejections from LBV and Wolf-Rayet stars are responsible for the dust formations \citep{dwe11}.
 SNe are one of the primary dust factories in galaxies.
 The ejecta of a Core-collapse SN provide the necessary environmental conditions and chemical compositions for dust production.
 Especially Type II SNe, with a massive, slow-moving ejecta, are observationally confirmed to produce large masses of dust \citep{matsuura_2015, shahbandeh_2023, clayton_2025}.